 The May rotation schedules and campus style pantries article explains how rotation calendars rewrite baseline traffic.
 This piece focuses on the crew change weeks that spike load inside those calendars.
 Read both before you present pilot data so operations and finance share one definition of busy.

 Local field notes frame how teams compare office coffee to what they drank elsewhere last assignment.
 The break room readiness quiz scores service cadence and spend clarity.
-The two week trial FAQ covers ambassador training and week one expectations.
+The two week trial FAQ covers ambassador training and week-one expectations.

 Milk and cold chain when crews arrive together